 General recapture for 2008 purchases.
-For most homes purchased during 2008, the entire national first-time homebuyer credit must be recaptured ratably over fifteen years, with no interest charge.
+For most homes purchased during 2008, the entire national first-time homebuyer credit must be recaptured over fifteen years, with no interest charge.
 The recapture operates by increasing the taxpayer's federal tax liability by 6 2/3 percent (or 1/15th) of the credit amount for each year during the recapture period.
-The recapture period is the 15-year period beginning with the second tax year following the tax year of purchase.
+The recapture period is 15 years beginning with the second tax year following the tax year of purchase.

 Note: For homes purchased after 2008, this general recapture requirement is waived.
 However, the accelerated recapture rules (discussed below) apply if the taxpayer sells the home within 36 months after the purchase date.

-For homes purchased during the eligible period in 2008 (after April 8, 2008 and before January 1, 2009), accelerated recap ture applies if the disposition of the home or the end of its use as the taxpayer's principal residence occurs before the end of the 15-year recapture period.
-On the tax return for the year in which the sale occurs or the use as a principal residence ceases, the taxpayer must recapture the portion of the credit that was not recaptured in prior tax years.
+For homes purchased during the eligible period in 2008 (after April 8, 2008, and before January 1, 2009), accelerated recapture applies if the disposition of the home or the end of its use as the taxpayer's principal residence occurs before the end of the 15-year recapture period.
+On the tax return for the year the sale occurs or the use as a principal residence ceases, the taxpayer must recapture the portion of the credit that was not recaptured in prior tax years.

-For homes purchased during the eligible period after 2008 (after December 31, 2008, and generally before May 1, 2010), accelerated recapture applies if the disposition of the home or the end of its use as the taxpayer's principal residence occurs during the 36-month period beginning on the date the taxpayer purchases the home.
+For homes purchased during the eligible period after 2008 (after December 31, 2008, and generally before May 1, 2010), accelerated recapture applies if the disposition of the home or the end of its use as the taxpayer's principal residence occurs during the 36 months beginning on the date the taxpayer purchases the home.

-Generally, the amount recaptured is equal to the amount of the credit that was not recaptured on prior returns.
-Thus, for homes purchased in 2008, the accelerated recapture amount is equal to the original credit, less any amounts already recaptured during the 15-year recapture period; and for homes purchased after 2008, the accelerated recapture amount is equal to the entire credit.
+Generally, the amount recaptured is equal to the amount of the credit not recaptured on prior returns.
+Thus, for homes purchased in 2008, the accelerated recapture amount is equal to the original credit, less any amounts already recaptured during the 15-year recapture period.
+For homes purchased after 2008, the accelerated recapture amount is equal to the entire credit.
 However, regardless of the date, the accelerated recapture amount may not exceed the amount of gain from the sale of the residence to an unrelated person.
-For this purpos e, gain is determined by reducing the basis of the residence by the amount of the credit that was not recaptured before the taxpayer sold the home or ceased to use it as the principal residence.
+For this purpose, the gain is determined by reducing the basis of the residence by the amount of the credit that was not recaptured before the taxpayer sold the home or ceased to use it as the principal residence.

 For further information, visit the IRS Web site: